saltstack/salt/doc/topics/best_practices.rst

 Salt Best Practices
 ===================

-Salt's extreme flexibility leads to many questions concerning how states, pillars, and other portions of Salt should be structured and laid out.
-This document attempts to clarify these points through the usage of examples and existing code which will empower users to know they are making a decision which will ensure extensibility throughout the life cycle of an infrastructure.
+Salt's extreme flexibility leads to many questions concerning the structure of configuration files.

+This document exists to clarify these points through examples and code.

 General rules
 -------------

 1. Modularity and clarity should be emphasized whenever possible.
-2. Create clear relations (naming and content) between pillars and states.
+2. Create clear relations between pillars and states.
-3. Use variables when it makes sense, but don't overuse them.
+3. Use variables when it makes sense but don't overuse them.
 4. Store sensitive data in pillar.